PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image84.png"
 style="width:1.86806in;height:1.32325in" />

+From a data modeling perspective, you can see that a Field Parameter is created as a table with a set of fields.

 Let's conduct a quick experiment so you can better understand how Field Parameters work.
 Let's add a **Table** visual to the report page to the right of the slicer.
-Next, add the Field Parameter column into the **Columns** data role of the **Table** visual.
-As long as nothing is selected in the slicer, the table visual will show all four source columns added to the table.
+Next, add the field inside the Field Parameter into the **Columns** data role of the **Table** visual.
+As long as nothing is selected in the slicer, the table visual displays all four source columns.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image84.png"
-style="width:4.5873in;height:1.49709in" />
+style="width:4.40252in;height:1.43678in" />

 Now, let's select a specific column in the slicer.
 When you do, the slicer applies filtering that reduces the number of columns displayed in